Introduction

 Table of Contents

-The Doctor Examined, or Why William Thornton Did Not Design the Octagon House or the Capitol
+Doctor T. Examined, and the Case of the Ingenious A or Why William Thornton Did Not Design the Octagon House or the Capitol

 by Bob Arnebeck